Xanamem®

 Mechanism of Action

 Xanamem is designed to cross the blood-brain-barrier in adequate amounts to target and block the 11β-HSD1 enzyme in the brain, and thus reduce the production of cortisol (the “stress hormone”) in neurons (brain cells).
 The enzyme is present in high concentrations in the hippocampus, frontal cortex and the cerebellum, the regions of the brain associated with recent memory and behaviour, and most affected by Alzheimer’s Disease.
-Excessive cortisol is toxic to brain cells and associated with disease progression in Alzheimer’s Disease.
+Excess cortisol is toxic to brain cells and associated with disease progression in Alzheimer’s Disease.

 Publications